micro-ROS/micro-ROS_moveit2_demo/README.md

 # MoveIt 2 + micro-ROS demo

-This demos shows the integration between micro-ROS and MoveIt 2, a manipulation framework for robotics applications created and maintained by PickNik.
+This demo shows the integration between micro-ROS and [MoveIt 2](https://moveit.ros.org/), a manipulation framework for robotics applications created and maintained by [PickNik](https://picknik.ai/).

 By running this demo code, you can see how the MoveIt 2 manipulation and planification algorithms will be fed by the position (attitude) calculated in a pose estimator that runs in micro-ROS.
 This pose is estimated by using data from inertial sensors.
 The final result is displayed with the ROS visualization tool RViz.